OlegDzhuraev/GodotCSharpExtension/README.md

 ## Transform extension
 In class, extends Node2D, you can now use `this.GetUp()` and `this.GetRight()` to get a node direction vector (like Unity transform.up), instead of usage of BasisXform.

-Same things exist in Node3D, but it is recommended to use Basis instead.
+Same extensions was made for Node3D, but I recommend to use Basis instead.

 ## License
 MIT